 But If the Honest Answer is No, Then Find Something Better

-It’s about figuring out what you really want and then spending your money on that.
+It’s about figuring out what you actually want and then spending your money on that.

-As one of my most favorite bloggers would say, “You can Afford Anything, you just can’t afford everything.”
+As one of my most favorite bloggers says, “You can Afford Anything, you just can’t afford everything.”